streamlit/docs/content/streamlit-cloud/enterprise/streamlit_cloud_enterprise.md

 Streamlit takes a number of measures to ensure your code, data, and apps are all secure.
 Read more in the [Streamlit for Teams Security Memo](/streamlit-cloud/enterprise/security-model).

-### How do I add developers to my Streamlit for Teams account?

-During the beta you just need to send us an email with the GitHub user name and email that is connected to the person's GitHub account.
-We will allow-list them and then you're good to go!
-You can add as many developers as you like.

 ### How do I add viewers to my Streamlit apps?

 Before viewer authentication is added via single sign-on, [apps are secured via password protection](https://www.notion.so/Authentication-without-SSO-4319c6135b4b4ed58355fc06b33cac74).
 To give someone access, you just need to set up a password for them.